 Thanks to its beauty and strength, Douglas fir is also quite a popular choice for home wood frames.
 This material has a high degree of structural strength, and many engineers use it for its durability in framing projects, even when different wood types are utilized for other portions of a construction project.

 When you are buying wood framing materials, you need to ensure that they are soft enough to be designed well, and strong enough to resist moisture and other environmental concerns.
 At the end of the day, make sure that you purchase timber that is right for the project you have in mind.
-A specialist can help you make the best decision for your construction project.
+A specialist like our friends at LRJ Lumber can help you make the best decision for your construction project.